davestewart/vue-class-store/README.md

 }
 ```

-Alternatively, you can convert any non-decorated class using the static `.create()` method:
+Alternatively, you can make any non-decorated class reactive using the static `.create()` method:

 ```typescript
 import VueStore from 'vue-class-store'